-Fans pay an emotional tribute to Sala, a year after he died
+Nantes fans remember Sala; Neymar pays tribute to Bryant

 DEBUT GOAL

-Karl Toko Ekambi scored on his Lyon debut in a 3-0 home win against last-place Toulouse.
+Karl Toko Ekambi netted on his Lyon debut in a 3-0 home win against last-place Toulouse.

-The Cameroon striker, who joined from Spanish side Villarreal completed the scoring in the 77th as Lyon maintained its unbeaten start to 2020.
+The Cameroon striker, who joined from Spanish side Villarreal, completed the scoring in the 77th as fifth-place Lyon maintained its unbeaten start to 2020.

-Maxwell Cornet opened the scoring for Lyon in the 29th and striker Moussa Dembélé added the second in the 71st.

-Lyon, which reached the League Cup final on Tuesday, moved provisionally up to fifth spot.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports